zchee/golang-wiki/Modules.md

  * run `go get -u` to use the latest *minor or patch* releases
  * run `go get -u=patch` to use the latest *patch* releases

-To upgrade or downgrade to a more specific version, 'go get' allows version selection to be overridden by adding an @version suffix or "module query" to the package argument, such as `go get github.com/gorilla/mux@v1.6.2`, `go get github.com/gorilla/mux@e3702bed2`, or `go get github.com/gorilla/mux@'<v1.6.2'`.
+To upgrade or downgrade to a more specific version, 'go get' allows version selection to be overridden by adding an @version suffix or "module query" to the package argument, such as `go get github.com/gorilla/mux@v1.6.2`, `go get foo@e3702bed2`, or `go get foo@'<v1.6.2'`.

-`go get github.com/gorilla/mux` updates to the latest version with a [semver](https://semver.org/) tag.
-(This is  equivalent to `go get github.com/gorilla/mux@latest` — in other words, `@latest` is the default if no `@` version is specified).
+`go get foo` updates to the latest version with a [semver](https://semver.org/) tag.
+(This is  equivalent to `go get foo@latest` — in other words, `@latest` is the default if no `@` version is specified).

-Using a branch name such as `go get github.com/gorilla/mux@master` is one way to obtain the latest commit regardless of whether or not it has a semver tag.
+Using a branch name such as `go get foo@master` is one way to obtain the latest commit regardless of whether or not it has a semver tag.

 In general, module queries that do not resolve to a semver tag will be recorded as [pseudo-versions](https://tip.golang.org/cmd/go/#hdr-Pseudo_versions) in the `go.mod` file.

-Modules are capable of consuming packages that have not yet opted into modules.
+Modules are capable of consuming packages that have not yet opted into modules, including recording any available semver tags in `go.mod` and using those semver tags to upgrade or downgrade.
 Modules can also consume packages that do not yet have any proper semver tags (in which case they will be recorded using pseudo-versions in `go.mod`).

 See the ["Module-aware go get"](https://tip.golang.org/cmd/go/#hdr-Module_aware_go_get) and ["Module queries"](https://tip.golang.org/cmd/go/#hdr-Module_queries) sections of the tip documentation for more information on the topics here.